MarkusBordihn/minecraft-bedrock-utils/README.md

 The new commands creates a new project with the required folder and files.
-It should be only used for new projects and will give you and error if there are any existing behaviour or resource packs.
+It should be only used for new projects and will give you and error if there are any existing behavior or resource packs.

 To start a new project use `npx minecraft-bedrock-utils new` which will ask for additional details like: